ExpediaGroup/styx/docs/user-guide/configure-health-checks.md

 is initially enabled in an *INACTIVE* state.
 It gets activated only after health checks have confirmed the origin is healthy.

-However, if the health checks are disabled, the origin will be activated straight away.
+However, if health checks for the backend service are disabled, the origin will be activated straight away.